michalsn/australian-suburbs/README.md

 	* CSV file with the same data as above
 	* JSON file with the same data as above
 * GeoJSON
-	* Geometric data for suburbs
+	* Boundaries for suburbs
-	* Geometric data for postcodes
+	* Boundaries for postcodes

 ## MySQL/CSV/JSON sample data